charlie4fun/gfk.github.io/_pages/index.md

     </h1>

     <p class="dc-p strategy__subtitle">
-      The Open Source Team works across departments at Zalando to scale open culture and promote best practices of Open Source development.
-We ensure that Zalando is a good Open Source citizen, from understanding and respecting Open Source licensing to enabling Zalando employees to take active part in the creation of Open Source.
+      The Open Source Team works across departments at GfK to scale open culture and promote best practices of Open Source development.
+We ensure that GfK is a good Open Source citizen, from understanding and respecting Open Source licensing to enabling GfK employees to take active part in the creation of Open Source.
     </p>

     <br>